Skip to content

 Even the ceiling is Sea Salt!

-Sherwin Williams Sea Salt Laundry Room
+Sherwin Williams Sea Salt in the Laundry Room

 My own “laundry room” is a stackable washer and dryer in a hall closet, but let’s do some lusting shall we?